telecombcn-dl/2018-dlai-team8/docs/dqn.md

 The deep network used by the agent to estimate the Q* function is composed by three convolutional layers with batch normalization and a linear layer with categorical output that represents the probability of each action.

 The convolutional layers have size 16, 32, 32, while the linear layer have 448 units.
-We use the *Rectified Linear Unit* as activation function and the RMSprop optimizer.
+We use the *Rectified Linear Unit* as activation function, the *Huber* loss function and the RMSprop optimizer.

 The network is implemented in the `DQN` class.
 This inherit from the `Module` class of Torch.